Tips for Staying Sober During the Holidays

 If you’re a parent with children, involve the kids and teach them at a young age about the joys and rewards of helping others who aren’t as fortunate.

-Thankfully there are a lot of other healthy ways that we can encourage our brains to make dopamine, and exercise is one of them.
-Exercise literally protects and rewires the brain.
+Thankfully there are a lot of other healthy ways that we can encourage our brain to make dopamine, and exercise is one of them.
+Exercise is a natural dopamine booster that literally protects and rewires the brain.

 Dopamine motivates us and makes us feel emotions like pleasure and satisfaction.
 Drinking or taking drugs is an unnatural way to activate the body’s dopamine pathways.

-Why not get yourself addicted to the dopamine rush that you get when working out?
+Learn to become addicted to the dopamine rush you get when working out.

-You can even get a feeling of euphoria or a “runner’s high” after aerobic exercise.
-In fact, the same receptors involved when a person smokes get activated when a person experiences runner’s high.
+You can even get the feeling of euphoria or a “runner’s high” after aerobic exercise.
+In fact, many of the same receptors involved when a person gets high from drugs or alcohol get activated when a person experiences a runner’s high.

-Endorphinis short for “endogenous morphine,” meaning we have morphine-like substances already in our bodies.
+“Endorphin” is short for “endogenous morphine,” meaning we have morphine-like substances already in our bodies.
 We just need to be doing things that release them.
-Physical activity and meditation are the best ways to unlock these neurotransmitters.
+Physical activity and meditation are the best ways to unlock these neurotransmitters and other feel good brain chemicals.

-German researchers have found that endorphins pass through the blood-brain barrier and trigger the brain’s endocannabinoid system when experiencing runner’s high.
+Researchers have found that endorphins pass through the blood-brain barrier and trigger the brain’s endocannabinoid system when experiencing a runner’s high.

 As an added bonus, running is great for your health, as well as protecting and rewiring your brain.